-- Once the bandage (if any) has been removed, apply antibiotic ointment to the incision thickly at least twice daily.
-We recommend that you clean your incision with peroxide and Q-tips as needed to keep it from crusting.
-If the ointment appears to be causing any blistering or other local reaction, discontinue it and call our office. - There may be a drain, which is typically removed 24-72 hours after the surgery.
-Drain care should be reviewed with you by the hospital nursing staff if you are to be sent home with a drain in place.
+- Your incision has protective glue applied to the skin.
+It requires no additionally care. - If directed, you may clean your incision with 1⁄2 strength peroxide and saline twice daily, followed by application of antibiotic ointment. - There may be a drain, which is typically removed 3-7 days after the surgery.
+Drain care will be reviewed with you by the hospital nursing staff if you are to be sent home with a drain in place.
 The instructions should be straightforward, and most patients are easily capable of caring for the drain until it is removed.
-Please ask questions if you are uncertain. - Sutures are typically removed within 1 week after the surgery. - After surgery, you may shower below the neck.
+Please ask questions if you are uncertain. - After surgery, you may shower below the neck.
 Avoid showering above the neck until at least 48 hours after surgery.
 We strongly discourage soaking the incision in the bathtub, swimming pool, or hot tub until you have discussed this with your physician.